-FGM is when a female's genitals are deliberately altered or removed for non- medical reasons.
-It's also known as 'female circumcision' or 'cutting', but has many other names.
+FGM is when a female's genitals are deliberately altered or removed for nonmedical reasons.
+It is also known as 'female circumcision' or 'cutting' but has many other names.
 FGM is a form of child abuse.
-It's dangerous and a criminal offence in the UK.
+It is dangerous and a criminal offence in the UK.